lieszkol/november-gallery/README.md

  - [X] Ability to add to static pages (not just CMS)
  - [ ] Handle gallery of videos uploaded to the site
  - [ ] Expand docs with example for "dynamic" gallery via path variables
- - [ ] Add link to default component templates
+ - [ ] Expand this README with links to default component templates

- - [ ] Alternative lightbox/carousel gallery script support
+ - [ ] Add alternative lightbox/carousel gallery script support
- - [ ] Sort the displayed images by file date, date taken, or filename
+ - [ ] Add option to sort the displayed images by file date, date taken, or filename (this is currently possible by overriding the partial)
- - [ ] Support titles & captions embedded into the image files, or in sidecar files (with support for multiple languages)
+ - [ ] Support titles & captions embedded into the image files, or in sidecar files (with support for multiple languages) (titles & captions are only supported when uploadi
  - [ ] Extensive help docs / cookbook
  - [ ] Cache image data in database instead of reading it all in from the filesystem every time